Efficiency

 out[i, j] += a[i, k] * b[k, j]

-storage for out tensor.
+out (Storage): storage for `out` tensor.

-storage for a tensor.
+a (Storage): storage for `a` tensor.

-storage for b tensor.
+b (Storage): storage for `b` tensor.

-size of the square
+size (int): size of the square

 minitorch.cuda_ops._tensor_matrix_multiply(out: Storage, out_shape: Shape, out_strides: Strides, out_size: int, a_storage: Storage, a_shape: Shape, a_strides: Strides, b_storage: Storage, b_shape: Shape, b_strides: Strides) -> None